Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Data-driven control synthesis with performance objectives

-then the LPV state-feedback controller $K(p)$ as in~\eqref{eq:controllaw} with gains~\eqref{eq:KSD-stab} is a stabilizing controller for~\eqref{eq:LPVSS} and achieves an $\ltwo$-gain of the closed-loop sytem~\eqref{eq:CLgenplant} that is less than $\gamtwo$. \end{theorem} \begin{proof} The proof follows the same lines as for Theorem~\ref{th:stabilizing-data-based}--\ref{th:H2-LPV-result-data-based}, where the quadratic form~\eqref{eq:quad-matrix-inequality} is obtained with $W$ and $L(p):=\mr{blkdiag}\left( \begin{bsmallmatrix} I_{\dnx} \\ p\kron I_{\dnx} \end{bsmallmatrix}, \begin{bsmallmatrix} I_{\dnx} \\ p\kron I_{\dnx} \end{bsmallmatrix}, I_{\dnx}, I_{\dnu}, I_{\dnx} \right)$, from which $L_{11},\dots,L_{22}$ in~\eqref{eq:LFT-L2} are derived. \end{proof} With $\Xi_{22}\negdef0$ and $\mb{P}$ being a convex polytope, we can again use the argument of multi-convexity such that the LMI conditions in Theorem~\ref{th:Hinf-LPV-result-data-based} are required to be solved only at the vertices of the scheduling set $\mathbb{P}$. \begin{remark} A common practice in $\htwo$-norm/$\ltwo$-gain-based synthesis algorithms is to generate controllers that minimize~$\gamma$ subject to the constraints.
-The results in Theorem~\ref{th:H2-LPV-result-data-based} and Theorem~\ref{th:Hinf-LPV-result-data-based} allow for formulating the SDPs with the minimization of $\gamma$ as well, as $\gamma$ appears linearly in the conditions. \end{remark} \begin{remark} Our results consider analysis and control synthesis problems where $A,B,K$ are affinely dependent on $p$.
+then the resulting LPV state-feedback controller $K(p)$ as in~\eqref{eq:controllaw} with gains~\eqref{eq:KSD-stab} is a stabilizing controller for~\eqref{eq:LPVSS} and achieves an $\ltwo$-gain of the closed-loop sytem~\eqref{eq:CLgenplant} that is less than $\gamtwo$.
+If $\mb{P} = \mr{co}(\{\mt{p}^{i}\}_{i=1}^{n_\mathrm{v}})$, then~\eqref{eq:quad-matrix-inequality-multipliers} with \eqref{eq:LFT-L2} is only required to be satisfied on $\{\mt{p}^{i}\}_{i=1}^{n_\mathrm{v}}$, corresponding to an SDP. \end{theorem} \begin{proof} The proof follows the same lines as for Theorems~\ref{th:stabilizing-data-based}--\ref{th:H2-LPV-result-data-based}, i.e., substitution of $A_\mr{CL}(p)\lyap = \Xf F(p)$ in~\eqref{eq:Hinf-LPV-conditions-model-based} and manipulations with~\eqref{eq:pf:lqr:truukje}.
+The quadratic form~\eqref{eq:quad-matrix-inequality} is obtained with $W$ in~\eqref{eq:LFT-L2} and $L(p):=\mr{blkdiag}\left( \begin{bsmallmatrix} I_{\dnx} \\ p\kron I_{\dnx} \end{bsmallmatrix}, \begin{bsmallmatrix} I_{\dnx} \\ p\kron I_{\dnx} \end{bsmallmatrix}, I_{\dnx}, I_{\dnu}, I_{\dnx} \right)$, from which $L_{11},\dots,L_{22}$ in~\eqref{eq:LFT-L2} are derived.
+The remainder of the proof directly follows from Theorems~\ref{th:stabilizing-data-based}--\ref{th:H2-LPV-result-data-based}. \end{proof} We want to emphasize here, that if $\mb{P} = \mr{co}(\{\mt{p}^{i}\}_{i=1}^{n_\mathrm{v}})$, the LMI conditions of the data-driven synthesis methods discussed in this paper are defined on the finite set of generators $\mt{p}^{i}$.
+Hence, they can be solved as an SDP using off-the-shelf tools and they provide LPV controllers that stabilize the unknown LPV system for all $p\in\mb{P}$, purely based on $\dataset$. {Similar to Theorems~\ref{th:stabilizing-data-based}--\ref{th:H2-LPV-result-data-based}, the data-based conditions for the $\ltwo$-gain analysis problem under a given controller can be directly derived from Theorem~\ref{th:Hinf-LPV-result-data-based}.} \begin{remark}[Maximizing $\htwo$/$\ltwo$ performance during synthesis] A common practice in $\htwo$-norm/$\ltwo$-gain-based synthesis algorithms is to synthesize controllers that guarantee the smallest upper bound on the true $\htwo$-norm/$\ltwo$-gain of the closed-loop.
+The results in Theorem~\ref{th:H2-LPV-result-data-based} and Theorem~\ref{th:Hinf-LPV-result-data-based} allow for formulating the SDPs with the minimization of $\gamma$ as well, because $\gamma$ appears linearly in the LMI conditions. \end{remark} \begin{remark}[Robust controller design] Our results consider analysis and control synthesis problems where $A,B,K$ are affinely dependent on $p$.
 This structural dependency in the closed-loop system is clearly revealed in our derivations for the synthesis methods by choosing the partitioning of $F_Q$ as in Remark~\ref{rem:mult}-(iii).
-Hence, $F_{11}$ represents the terms that are \emph{independent} of the scheduling, $F_{12},F_{21}$ represent the affine dependence on $p$ in the closed-loop and $F_{22}$ represents the polynomial dependence, emerging from the multiplication of $B(p)$ and $K(p)$.
-This clear distinction allows us to have control over the dependency of $K$.
-More specifically, if we enforce $F_{22}=0$, the synthesized controller is scheduling \emph{independent}, which results in the synthesis of a \emph{robust} state-feedback controller. \end{remark}
+Hence, $F_{11}$ represents the terms {in the closed-loop} that are \emph{independent} of the scheduling, $F_{12},F_{21}$ represent the affine dependence on $p$ in the closed-loop and $F_{22}$ represents the quadratic dependence, emerging from the multiplication of $B(p)$ and $K(p)$.
+This clear distinction allows us to have control over {whether the controller $K$ should be scheduling dependent or independent.} More specifically, if we enforce $F_{22}=0$, the synthesized controller becomes scheduling \emph{independent}, which results in the synthesis of a \emph{robust} state-feedback controller. {How this special case of our synthesis method connects to the existing robust LTI data-driven synthesis methods of, e.g.,~\cite{berberich2022combining}, is an open question.} \end{remark} \begin{remark}[Control synthesis for nonlinear systems] {So far, we have considered LPV systems where the scheduling is a measurable signal that varies independently from the state or inputs.
+When the LPV framework is used in practice, however, the LPV description often acts as a surrogate of a nonlinear system, meaning that the scheduling signal~$p$ is defined by a \emph{scheduling-map} $\psi:\mb{X}\times\mb{U}\to\mb{P}$ that schedules the nonlinearities and time-variations of the underlying system.
+If the Condition~\ref{cond:rank-cond} is satisfied, then the resulting controller provides closed-loop guarantees for the underlying nonlinear system in terms of the LPV embedding principle.
+For details and how to ensure stability and performance guarantees for all forced equilibria, see~\cite{verhoek2023directgen}.
+For alternative direct data-driven state-feedback control methods for nonlinear systems, see, e.g.,~\cite{hu2023learning, dePersis2023annualrev, dePersis2023learningNLcancel}.} \end{remark}